centrefornetzero/pypsa-fes/README.md

 PyPSA-FES offers a complete data pipeline and optimisation backbone to model any year between 2023 and 2050 of Great Britain's energy transition both for an optimisic transition scenario _Leading the Way_, and a pessimistic version _Falling Short_.
 For the chosen scenario and year, the model dynamically retrieves parameters on generation, transmission and storage capacities, demand and emission targets from [_national grid ESO's Future Energy Scenarios_](https://www.nationalgrideso.com/future-energy/future-energy-scenarios), and runs a full year of hourly investment and operational optimisation for a 16-zonal network.
 Neighbouring countries are modelled as single nodes, to realistically capture opportunities for electricity trading via interconnectors.

-Our model builds on the highly popular [PyPSA-Eur model](github.com/pypsa/pypsa-eur), focussing on the electricity sector in the United Kingdom.
+Our model builds on the highly popular [PyPSA-Eur model](github.com/pypsa/pypsa-eur), which has been adapted to focus on the electricity sector in the United Kingdom.

 For details on installation, tutorial, and a deeper overview of model assumptions we refer to the [documentation](https://pypsa-eur.readthedocs.io/en/latest/).

 ![PyPSA-Eur Grid Model](doc/img/fes_capacity_expansion.png)

 Additionally, the model includes three types of domestic demand flexibility, that can be switched on or off
-- **Demand Flexibility Service** individual households can provide to the grid by shifting their demand in time.
+- **Demand Flexibility Service**; individual households shifting their demand in time.
 - **Smart Heat Pumps** storing heat provided by heat pumps in homes' thermal inertia.
 - **Smart Charging Electric Vehicles** and **Vehicle-to-Grid** according to centrally optimised schedules.

-While only considering electricity demand, the model aims to assume a role that fits with the transition in the larger energy system:
+While only considering electricity demand, the model aims to assume a role that fits with the transition of the larger multi-sector energy system:

 - Increased electricity demand due to electrification of heat and transport.
 - Negative emissions using carbon capture and storage, simulating carbon trading with hard to abate sectors.